Fractionalized Altermagnets: from neighboring and altermagnetic spin-liquids to spin-symmetric band splitting: Conclusion

-\textit{Conclusion.---}In summary, our work shows that driving AMs into the frustrated regime with competing couplings in scenarios where quantum fluctuations play an important role gives rise to very rich physics, such as orbital AMs, various interesting spin liquids, including states with altermagnetic correlations in the charge sector, as well as the emergence of spin-orbit-like band splitting while retaining SR invariance.
-Given the increasingly large number of candidate materials for AMs \cite{gao_ai-accelerated_2023}, which typically exhibit multiple complex moments in their unit cell, it seems plausible that altermagnetic systems with sufficient degree of frustration \cite{2023arXiv230914812X} can be identified.
+In summary, our work shows that driving altermagnets into the frustrated regime with competing couplings in scenarios where quantum fluctuations play an important role gives rise to very rich physics, such as orbital altermagnets, various interesting spin liquids, including states with altermagnetic correlations in the charge sector, as well as the emergence of spin--symmetric band splitting.
+Given the increasingly large number of candidate materials for altermagnets \cite{gao_ai-accelerated_2023}, which typically exhibit multiple complex moments in their unit cell, it seems plausible that altermagnetic systems with sufficient degree of frustration \cite{2023arXiv230914812X, Biniskos2022Mar, Surgers2024Aug} can be identified.